33 of the Best Tongue Twisters for Kids

 “Betty bought butter but the butter was bitter, so Betty bought better butter to make the bitter butter better.”

 After practicing this riddle, see how many dishes or foods with butter that your child can name.
-This is the best way to figure out a word on the tip of your tongue.

 “Rubber baby buggy bumpers.”